VeriBlock/alt-integration-tools/altchain-network-monitor-tool/README.md

 ## Altchain Network Monitor Tool
-The Altchain Network Monitor Tool is a tool capable to monitor one or multiple VeriBlock Altchains and all the pieces involved in the network on a single place, providing valuable information from the network status and all the involved parts.
+The Altchain Network Monitor Tool is a tool capable to monitor one or multiple VeriBlock Altchains and all the pieces involved in the network in a single place, providing valuable information from the network status and all the involved parts.

-All the generated information is stored into a SQLite database also the results can be accessed through an API.
+All the generated information is stored into a SQLite database so that the results can be accessed through an API.

 ### Supported Software
-The tool is capable to monitor the next software:
+The tool is capable to monitor any amount of instances of the next pieces of software:
 * VeriBlock NodeCore daemon
 * VeriBlock Altchain Block Finality Indicator (vBFI)
 * [VeriBlock Altchain PoP Miner (APM)](https://github.com/VeriBlock/nodecore/tree/master/pop-miners/altchain-pop-miner)